icelandico/geodev_site/src/lib/content/blog/convert-object-of-objects-to-array-of-objects.md

 title: Convert object of objects to array of objects
 slug: Convert Object of objects to Array of Objects
 date: 2021-07-01T21:04:50.698Z
+description: Learn how to transform an object of objects into an array of objects in JavaScript for easier data handling and rendering.
 category: JavaScript
 tag:
   - javascript
   - basics
 ---
 In some scenarios, we need data in a different format than we are given, for example from the API response.
 This is the situation when data transformation comes to play.
 In this short post, I'd like to show how to transform an object containing other objects, to a more developer-friendly format, like an array of objects.

 ## Input data

 Let's consider the following data collection.

 ```javascript
 const objectOfObjects = {
   1: